esciencecenter-digital-skills/SICSS-odissei-machine-learning/Theory-on-regression.md

 ### Optimization algorithms

  Neural network also use gradient descent as [optimization algorithm](https://scikit-learn.org/stable/modules/neural_networks_supervised.html#algorithms).

  More precisely, [stochastic gradient descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent)(SGD) is used.
 The difference of SGD with regular gradient descent is that SGD replaces the actual gradient (calculated from the entire training data) by an estimate (calculated from a randomly selected subset of the training data).
 More details about SGD can be found in [scikit-learn guide](https://scikit-learn.org/stable/modules/sgd.html).

 [Adam](https://en.wikipedia.org/wiki/Stochastic_gradient_descent#Adam)(Adaptive Moment Estimation) is also a stochastic optimizer, but it can automatically adjust the amount to update weights.
 It works great on large datasets (thousands of training samples or more) in terms of both training time and validation score, and `scikit-learn` use it as default.
+It's recommended to use `Adam` as the first choice in practice.

 [Backpropagation](https://en.wikipedia.org/wiki/Backpropagation) is not a optimization algorithm but a method to compute gradients for neural network.
 Then these gradients are used by optimization algorithm to update weights.